signalfx/maestro-ng/docs/lifecycle_checks.rst

 service port to become available to confirm that the application correctly started and is accepting connections.

+Maestro can also execute checks before starting or stopping containers, to confirm that the requested start or stop action should indeed take place.

-When starting containers, Maestro will execute all the lifecycle checks for the ``running`` target state; all must pass for the instance to be considered correctly up and running.
-Similarly, after stopping a container, Maestro will execute all ``stopped`` target state checks.
+When starting containers, Maestro will first execute the ``pre-start`` lifecycle checks before starting the container.
+It will then execute all the lifecycle checks for the ``running`` target state; all must pass for the instance to be considered correctly up and running.

+Similarly, before stopping a container, Maestro will first execute the ``pre-stop`` lifecycle checks.
+After stopping the container, Maestro will execute all the ``stopped`` target state checks.

 Checks can be defined via the ``lifecycle`` dictionary at the service level, or for each declared instance of a service.
 If both are present,